Kilmar Abrego Garcia is expected to be released from jail only to be taken into immigration custody

 The Salvadoran national whose mistaken deportation became a flashpoint in the fight over President Donald Trump's immigration policies has been in jail since he was returned to the U.S. on June 7, facing two counts of human smuggling.

+Vasquez Sura said their love, their faith in God and an abundance of community support have helped them persevere.

+“Kilmar should never have been taken away from us,” she said.
+“This fight has been the hardest thing in my life.”

-In addition, federal prosecutors are appealing Holmes' release order.
+Federal prosecutors are appealing Holmes' release order.
 Among other things, they expressed concern in a motion filed on Sunday that Abrego Garcia could be deported before he faces trial.
-Holmes has said previously that she won't step between the Department of Justice and the Department of Homeland Security.
-It is up to them to decide whether they want to deport Abrego Garcia or prosecute him.
+Holmes has said that she won't step between the Department of Justice and the Department of Homeland Security — it is up to them to decide whether they want to deport Abrego Garcia or prosecute him.

 Abrego Garcia pleaded not guilty on June 13 to smuggling charges that his attorneys have characterized as an attempt to justify his mistaken deportation in March to a notorious prison in El Salvador.